mbsurya191222004/AUTO-FILE-MANGEMENT-SCRIPT/README.md

-# Auto File Management Script12311
+# Auto File Management Script1010

 This repository contains a Python script that automatically organizes files from an "UNSORTED" folder into designated folders based on their file extensions.

-## Prerequisites123
+## Prerequisites

 - Python 3.x installed on your system.
 - Basic knowledge of command line usage.